 We ship Mondays and Thursdays via USPS Priority Mail.
 For information about when and where we roast and ship, visit our Shipping & Returns page.

 How should coffee be stored?
-We recommend storing whole bean coffee (not ground) in a dark, air-tight container in a cool place.
-If the container itself isn't dark, keeping it in a cupboard or out of direct sunlight should be fine.
+We recommend storing whole bean coffee (not ground) in an air-tight container in a dark, cool place.
+Our Bormioli Rocco jars work wonderfully for this.
 Coffee can absorb flavors, so take care in choosing your container and storage location.
 We do not recommend freezing or refrigerating your coffee.
 The reason for this is that condensation has the opportunity to build up on the coffee which could potentially cause mold growth and general degradation of the coffee quality.
-Stored this way, your coffee should retain its quality for a month.
+Stored properly, your coffee should retain its quality for a month.

 Coffee is best enjoyed fresh.
 One week to three weeks after the roast date is the optimum time to enjoy your coffee.
 If you're brewing coffee that was roasted within days, you may notice a larger 'bloom,' or C02 being released by the beans.
 You will need to use a little more coffee to cut through all the C02.
 After three weeks, because the coffee has begun to oxidize, you may have to use more coffee again to get the same nuanced flavors in your cup.